How to Wear a Breast Form

 Apply two to three pieces of tape horizontally to the back of the breast forms and then carefully place the forms in place on your chest.
 While placement varies, they should typically be about an inch apart and six inches from your shoulders.
 Hold the forms in place for about five seconds to ensure they are adequately attached.

-Wearing breast forms in a pocket bra
+Wearing breast prostheses in a pocket bra

-Breast forms can also be paired with beautiful mastectomy bras from specialty designers like Anita, Amoena, and Jodee.
+Breast prostheses can also be paired with beautiful mastectomy bras from specialty designers like Anita, Amoena, and Jodee.
 These specialty bras often include pockets that hold prostheses firmly in place for a natural-looking bust.

 A mastectomy bra offers support and added features to guarantee you are comfortable and have a good fit.
 Soft, delicate fabric secures breast forms in left, right, bilateral, pocketed, or non-pocketed bras, depending on your specific needs.